-Reads from the same pair can be identified because they have the same header.
+These are paired-end data and so reads from the same pair can be identified because they will have the same header.
 Many programs require that the read 1 and read 2 files have the reads in the same order.
+We will look at the raw reads.
 To view the first few headers we can use the head and grep commands: